fenago/natural-language-processing-workshop/lab_guides/Lab_1.md

 **Text analytics** is the method of extracting meaningful insights and answering questions from text data, such as those to do with the length of sentences, length of words, word count, and finding words from the text.
-Let\'s understand this with an example.

-The art of extracting useful insights from any given text data can be referred to as text analytics.
-NLP, on the other hand, helps us in understanding the semantics and the underlying meaning of text, such as the sentiment of a sentence, top keywords in text, and parts of speech for different words.
+NLP helps us in
+understanding the semantics and the underlying meaning of text.
 It can be broadly categorized into two types: **Natural Language Understanding** (**NLU**) and **Natural Language Generation** (**NLG**).
 A proper explanation of these terms is provided here: